JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 * **Complexity:** Consider the complexity of your application and choose a framework that matches your needs.
 Tkinter is suitable for simple applications, while PyQt/PySide and wxPython are better for more complex ones.
 * **Appearance:** If you want your application to have a modern and visually appealing interface, PyQt/PySide or Kivy might be good choices.
 * **Licensing:** Be aware of the licensing terms of the framework you choose, especially if you plan to distribute your application commercially.

+### Web Apps Auth

+As far as I know, these should work with any of the python web app frameworks.

+#### LogTo

+With LogTo Ive been very happy lately to get it going.

+Specially I managed to have an end to end user flow into my apps applied to Flask WebApps:

+{{< cards >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/testing-tinyauth/#logto-authentication" title="LogTo 101" image="/blog_img/dev/LogTo/logto-branded-signin.png" subtitle="Using Logto as Flask Web App Authentication with a sample 3 body WebApp | Post" >}}
+  {{< card link="https://github.com/JAlcocerT/WebifAI" title="WebifAi / WebifAIyer" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code on Github to package and sale SSG Themes" >}}
+{{< /cards >}}

+Havent yet get there with logto and streamlit, but it should be replicable.

+*Unless there is something strange with the callbacks.*

+#### Traefik x Middleware